chadulous/PixelVision8wiki/Runners_README.md

 * Manages the loading and playing of games plus their associated files.

-Runners are relatively easy to build with Visual Studio or Rider.
+Pixel Vision 8 Runners are relatively easy to build with Visual Studio or Rider.
 Once you’ve cloned or downloaded the repo, you’ll find two Runner solutions.

 <p style="text-align:center"><img src="images/Runners_image_0.png" /></p>